menu

-Blakesburg is a blue-collar town, with 39.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Blakesburg is generally considered to be a blue-collar town.
+39.83% of the Blakesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blakesburg is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Blakesburg who work in office and administrative support (17.80%), healthcare suport services (12.71%), and sales jobs (7.63%).

 And if you like science, one thing you'll find is that Blakesburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.